 Texas Health and Human Services employees champion the rights of those we serve.
-Our ombudsmen advocate for clients, investigators look in to reports of fraud, waste and abuse, and civil rights staff ensure that clients receive the benefits for which they qualify, regardless of their race, color, national origin, sex, age, religion, and disability, and in some cases political beliefs and sexual orientation.
+Our ombudsmen advocate for clients, investigators look into reports of fraud, waste and abuse, and civil rights staff ensure clients receive services and benefits regardless of their race, color, national origin, sex, age, religion, and disability, and in some cases political beliefs and sexual orientation.

-Consumer Rights and Services accepts complaints about the treatment of older people and people with disabilities.
+Complaint and Incident Intake accepts complaints about the treatment of older people and people with disabilities.

 Employees of the Office of the Independent Ombudsman for State Supported Living Centers are located in each living center.
 They respond to concerns about the treatment of living center residents expressed by residents, family members, staff and others.

 The primary mission of the Office of Inspector General is to detect, deter and prevent fraud, waste and abuse in health and human services programs and services.

 The Office of the Ombudsman helps people when the agency's normal complaint process cannot or does not satisfactorily resolve the issue.